IBM/example-health-jee-openshift/README.md

 ![memory](screenshots/oom.png)

-Added a `jvm.options` with this field to increase the default 1GB heap size:
+To solve this problem, we an option in `jvm.options` to increase the amount of memory available to the JVM above the default 1GB heap size:

 ```
 -Xmx4096m
 ```

-And added this to the `Dockerfile`:
+And added this to the image by adding this line in the `Dockerfile`:

 ```